the fashion of the films and series about the end of the world

 On the side of the recent series, “Station Eleven” -transposition of the homonymous novel published in 2014 by Emily St. John Mandel that premiered HBO Max- had an enthusiastic critical reception with its post-apocalyptic bet.
 In this case, the misadventures of the few survivors of a flu pandemic are addressed with an emphasis on the artists of a traveling company that continues to put on Shakespeare’s plays even in dark times.

-Of course “Eleventh Station” is not an exceptional case of dystopia in this golden age of the series.
+Of course, “Estación Eleven” is not an exceptional case of dystopia in this golden age of the series.
 In fact, the extensive franchise of “The Walking Dead” with its spinoffs (Star+), “Daybreak” (Netflix), “Years and Years” (HBO Max), “The Rain” (Netflix), “The Stand” (Paramount+ and Movistar TV), based on the novel by Stephen King, “Sweet Tooth” (Netflix), “The Last Man on Earth” (Star+) and “The Leftovers” -which in various ways “dialogues” with “Station Eleven”- are just some of the multiple bets that address dystopian futures.

-If this column started with the new feature film by a permanent worshiper of the apocalyptic like the German Emmerichin this review we should add other filmmakers whose filmographies are plagued by chaos and destruction: Michael Bay (“Armaggedon”, “Transformers”, “The Island”), Zack Snyder (“Dawn of the Dead”, “The Army of the dead”), Danny Boyle (“Sunshine: Solar Alert” and “Extermination”, which later gave rise to a sequel directed by Juan Carlos Fresnadillo), Edgar Wright (“Muertos de Laughter”, “The World’s End”) and an expert in the zombie subgenre like the legendary George A. Romero.
+If this column started with the new feature film by a permanent worshiper of the apocalyptic like the German Emmerichin this review we should add other filmmakers whose filmographies are plagued by chaos and destruction: Michael Bay (“Armaggedon”, “Transformers”, “The Island”), Zack Snyder (“Dawn of the Dead”, “The Army of the dead”), Danny Boyle (“Sunshine: Solar alert” and “Extermination”, which later gave rise to a sequel directed by Juan Carlos Fresnadillo), Edgar Wright (“Dead of laughter”, “The World’s End”) and an expert in the zombie subgenre like the legendary George A. Romero.

 In truth, a good part of the most popular franchises of the last decades (either from literary origins or original scripts) could be included within this apocalyptic phenomenon.
 Or perhaps “The Hunger Games”, “Divergent”, “Mad Max”, “A Quiet Place”, “Planet of the Apes” or “Terminator”to name just a few, don’t they have elements in their themes and aesthetics that allow them to be defined in those terms?

-And of course there are more, many more movies: “World War Z”, with Brad Pitt; “I Am Legend”, a new version of Richard Matheson’s book cover with Will Smith; “Children of Men”, by the Mexican Alfonso Cuarón, with Clive Owen and Julianne Moore; “The War of the Worlds”, a transposition of the classic novel by HG Wells by Steven Spielberg and starring Tom Cruise; Alex Garland’s “Annihilation” with Natalie Portman; Cloverfield: Matt Reeves’ “Monster” and “10 Cloverfield Avenue”; “Zombie Land,” with Jesse Eisenberg, Woody Harrelson and Emma Stone; “La Carretera / The Road,” based on Cormac McCarthy’s Pulitzer-winning novel of the same name with Viggo Mortensen and Kodi Smit-McPhee; or “12 Monkeys”, a film by Terry Gilliam with Bruce Willis inspired by the short film “La Jetée”, by Chris Marker
+And of course there are more, many more movies: “World War Z”, with Brad Pitt; «I am a legend», a new version of the book about Richard Matheson with Will Smith; “Children of men”, by the Mexican Alfonso Cuarón, with Clive Owen and Julianne Moore; “The War of the Worlds”, a transposition of the classic novel by HG Wells by Steven Spielberg and starring Tom Cruise; “Annihilation,” by Alex Garland, with Natalie Portman; Cloverfield: Matt Reeves’ “Monster” and “10 Cloverfield Avenue”; “Zombieland,” with Jesse Eisenberg, Woody Harrelson, and Emma Stone; “La Carretera / The Road”, based on Cormac McCarthy’s Pulitzer Prize-winning novel of the same name with Viggo Mortensen and Kodi Smit-McPhee; o “12 monkeys”, a film by Terry Gilliam with Bruce Willis inspired by the short film “La Jetée”, by Chris Marker

 And to close this review, as partial as it is arbitrary, we will include -why not- an animated Pixar film such as the extraordinary “WALL-E”, Korean proposals such as “Train to Busan / Zombie Invasion” or “Snowpiercer”, by Bong Joon-ho (the same from “Parasite”), which later inspired the homonymous series; and even a film by Lars von Trier like “Melancholia”, with Kirsten Dunst and Charlotte Gainsbourg.